pkarsy/persist_mqtt/README.md

 - pt.save_every(sec>=5) saves the values IF there are changes to be pushed.
 Note that persist_mqtt will detect data changes even deep inside tables or maps.
 Any value <5sec will disable auto-saves.
 Not present in persist.

 - pt.selfupdate() fetches an updated (if it exists) persist_mqtt module from the github page.
+For interactive use only.

 - pt.zero() is clearing all the variables like the persist module but if the module is ready(), it needs a zero(true) for safety.
 Never put this function in a script.
+This function is mainly useful when we install persist_mqtt to a tasmota system, and we have to init the variables.

 - pt.dirty() Makes the next save to send the data to MQTT even if the server is updated.
 The difference with persist(tasmota 14.3) is that persist_mqtt detects changes even deep in tables etc. So this function is almost never needed in persist_mqtt.